testyourmine/mzm/docs/samus/graphics.md

 ### VRAM layout

-All graphics are sent to VRAM is pre-allocated space at the same time :
+All graphics are sent to VRAM in pre-allocated space at the same time :

 ```
 Shoulders         : Offset 0x000 in object VRAM (0x6010000).